kserve/website/docs/modelserving/inference_graph/README.md

 ## Features

 #### Headers Propagation
-If you want IG router to propagate the headers, you passed in the request to IG, to all the steps in your graph then you can do so using `inferenceservice-config` config-map in kserve namespace.
+If you want Inference Graph's router to propagate the headers, you passed in the request to Inference Graph, to all the steps in your graph then you can do so using `inferenceservice-config` config-map in kserve namespace.
 For example:
 If you want to propagate a certain header, say "Custom-Header", then you can edit the `router` section of `inferenceservice-config`